TSRAI/WSI_patches/README.md

 ## First method: extract all patches

 This script uses openslide-python to extract tissue patches from a Whole Slide Image (WSI).
 A WSI is tiled up and every patch from a predefined magnification level are extracted and saved into the output directory.
-Each patch will be labelled with a
+Each patch will be labelled with the patch ID and location of the patch.

-To execute the patch extraction you must predefine the location of the WSI and the output directory for the saved patches.
+To execute the patch extraction you must predefine the location of the WSI.
+The output directory is automatically created for the saved patches.

 Run the script in the command line as:

 ~~~
-python patch_extractor_1.py --slide_dir = "WSI/slide.npdi" --output_dir= "output"
+python patch_extractor.py --slide_dir = "WSI/slide.npdi"
 ~~~

 Optional arguments also include the magnification level (default at the highest "0") and the desired size of the patch (256 x 256 pixels):
 ~~~
-python patch_extractor_1.py --slide_dir = "WSI/slide.npdi" --output_dir= "output" --level=0 --patchsize=256
+python patch_extractor.py --slide_dir = "WSI/slide.npdi" --level=0 --patchsize=256
 ~~~